quiltdata/t4/docs/Walkthrough/Working with the Catalog.md

 > * Objects linked to in `quilt_summarize.json` are always previewed as of the latest version, even if you are browsing an old version of a package.
 > * Object titles and image thumbnails link to the file view, even if you are in the package view.

+## Access control

-Last but not least, the T4 catalog includes an admin panel.
+The T4 catalog includes an admin panel.
 This is used to control user authorization to your catalog.

 ![](../imgs/catalog_admin_panel.png)